rich-at-thinkful/react-practice-interview/README.md

 ### Installation

-* Clone or download this repo to your local machine
+* Clone or download this repo to your local machine (if not using Glitch)
 * Run `npm install` in the project folder
 * Run `npm test` to see the required tests
 * Run `npm start` to start the app